 Alternatively another way to get to Welli Hilli Park from Seoul is by first taking public transport to Wonju, then the free resort shuttle from there (no advance reservation required).

 From Seoul to Wonju take either the highway bus from Express Bus Terminal (90 minutes, 8,000 won) or the regular train from Cheongyangni Station (1 hour, 6,300 won), whichever is more convenient from your starting point.

-See Welli Hilli’s transportation page for details of the shuttle bus from Wonju; the schedule is here.
-You can click on the ‘MAP’ buttons to check the exact location of the stops; also, here’s a Google Maps screenshot for the Wonju train station pickup spot (as I don’t find theirs 100% clear):
+See Welli Hilli’s transportation page for details of the shuttle bus from Wonju; you can click on the ‘MAP’ buttons to check the exact location of the stops, and here’s a Google Maps screenshot for the Wonju train station pickup spot as I don’t find theirs 100% clear:

 Come out of the station and turn right on Wonil-ro, and wait in front of the key shop opposite the large indoor market building.
 The total journey time for this route ends up being around 3 hours if you start from central Seoul, as Cheongnyangni Station is a little inconvenient and Welli Hilli is quite far from Wonju.

 Any questions about Welli Hilli Park?
-Leave a comment below!
+Leave a comment below and I’ll get back to you.